 As a scholar and poet, Petrarch soon grew famous, and in 1341 he was crowned as a poet laureate in Rome.
 He was subsequently charged with various diplomatic missions.
 The latter part of his life he spent in wandering from city to city in northern Italy as an international celebrity.
 At Vaucluse, about fifteen miles from Avignon, where he had transferred his books, he wrote among others Bucolicum Carmen (1345-47) and De Vita Solitaria (1345-47).

 In search for old Latin classics and manuscripts, he travelled through France, Germany, Italy, and Spain.
+The manuscripts he brought to Venice, dreaming that they would one day form core of a new Alexandrian Library, were forgotten in a damp palazzo, where they crumbled into dust.
 In 1337 Petrarach visited Rome for the first time.
 Disappointed, he wrote: "Where are the numerous constructions erected by Agrippa, of which only the Pantheon remains?
 Where are the splendorous palaces of the emperors?"
 The great Rome described in the old books did not exists.
 After recovering from the shock, he started see in every step "something to exite the tongue and the intellect".
 Wandering through the ruins, Petrarch tried to recreate the topography of the city.
 In spite of making mistakes in his research, he is considered a more realiabe observer than his contemporaries.

 Petrarch settled about 1367 in Padua, where he passed his remaining years in religious exercises.
 He died in Arquà in the Euganean Hills on July 18, 1374.
 According to Domenico Arentino, his death was occasioned by apoplexy.
 He was found in his library, with his head reclining on a book.
 To Boccaccio Petrarch bequeathed a small sum of money for a new cloak.
 Boccaccio surved Petrarch but a year.
 In 1630 his monument outside the parish church of Arquà was violated by thieves, who stole some of his bones in order to sell them.